Chiasmal Coefficient Calculator

-The Chiasmal Calculator is a tool that can calculate optic nerve misrouting with the use of a 3-channel Onset Pattern VEP or Flash VEP.
-It calculates a coefficient and plots a graph, both of which can be used to draw conclusions about the presence of chiasmal misrouting.
+The Chiasmal Calculator is a tool that can calculate optic nerve misrouting with the use of a 3-channel Pattern VEP or Flash VEP.
+Using the raw data of the response, the tool calculates a coefficient and plots a graph.
+Both of these outputs can be used to draw conclusions about the presence or absence of chiasmal misrouting.

 How to interpret the results?

-There are two ways to interpret the results of this chiasmal calculator; graphically or with the coefficient.
+There are two ways to interpret the results of this chiasmal calculator; graphically or numerically.

-Graphically, the spreadsheet plots the difference between right and left hemispheric VEP data.
-In cases of misrouting, we find an inversion of the waveforms recorded from right and left eyes.
+Graphically, the spreadsheet plots the difference between the right and left hemispheric VEP data.
+In cases of misrouting, the waveforms recorded from right and left eyes will be inverted.

-In these graphs, we see RE (PO7 – PO8) and LE (PO7 – PO8) plotted in yellow and blue, respectively.
-A normal patient response shows RE and LE data as symmetric.
-However, a patient with misrouting will show an inversion of RE and LE VEPs.
+In these graphs, we compare the RE response in yellow and the and LE response in blue.
+A normal response shows RE and LE data as symmetric.
+A patient with misrouting will show an inversion of the RE and LE VEPs.

-The coefficient values will fall between –1 and +1, while 0 indicates pure noise.
-A coefficient in the negatives, closer to –1 represents an inverse relationship, and therefore misrouting.
-Whereas, a symmetric response generates a coefficient closer to +1, indicating symmetrical optic nerve routing.
+The coefficient values will fall between –1 and +1.
+Zero indicates pure noise.
+A negative coefficient value represents an inverse relationship and indicates misrouting.
+A coefficient closer to +1, indicates symmetrical optic nerve routing.

 How to use the tool?

-First, set the patient up for a 3-channel VEP, using either the O1 and O2, or PO7 and PO8 electrode locations; both are effective, although PO7 and PO8 are recommended.
+First, set the patient up for a 3-channel VEP, using either the O1 and O2, or PO7 and PO8 electrode locations.
+Both placements are effective, although Diagnosys recommends PO7 and PO8.

 Next, run a Diagnosys-provided 3-channel VEP protocol which calculates the difference between P07-PO8 (or O1 and O2).
 Ask a Diagnosys representative for this if you do not presently have it available.

 Lastly, export your patient’s VEP data and copy/paste it into the spreadsheet.
-More detailed instructions are provided within the spreadsheet itself; however, the spreadsheet then calculates everything for you, creating a final graph with coefficient.
+More detailed instructions are provided within the spreadsheet itself.
+The spreadsheet calculates everything for you, creating a final graph with coefficient.

 Pott JWR, Jansonius NM, Kooijan AC.
 Chiasmal coefficient of flash and pattern visual evoked potentials for detection of chiasmal misrouting in albinism.
 Documenta Ophthalmologica 2003; 106: 137-143.